kbosa-risc/mcpf-getting-started/src/python/README.md

 ## Getting Started

-Execute your first pipeline from the directory *mcp_frm*, which will list the content of the parent directory on the standard output:
+To Execute your first pipeline issue the following statement from the directory *mcp_frm*, which will print the content of the parent directory and of its sub-directories of the parent directory to the standard output:

 ```
 ./pipeline_runtime.py ../mcp_use_case_getting_started/first_use_case.yaml